We compare what's there to find the best deals for you.

 Numerous operators also fly to Italy’s Venice Marco Polo Airport (VCE), Venice Treviso (TSF) and nearby Verona (VRN).
 Venice and Verona are the nearest airports for reaching the Dolomites region (both around a three-hour drive).

-For the Italian Riviera, Genoa (GOA) is the main gateway, with British Airways, Thomson and Ryanair among those offering flights to Italy’s glamourous coastal region.
+For the Italian Riviera, Genoa (GOA) is the main gateway, with British Airways, TUI and Ryanair among those offering flights to Italy’s glamourous coastal region.

 Heading to Tuscany?
 Pisa International airport – also known as Galileo Galilei – is a useful hub for this region of Italy.

 Rome Fiumicino-Leonardo da Vinci Airport (FCO) is Italy’s biggest, and one of the busiest in Europe, served by dozens of international airlines and offering a great option for those looking to book cheap flights to Italy in 2017.
 Low-cost tickets are also up for grabs on flights landing at Rome’s second airport, Ciampino (CIA).

 The flight time to Rome from London is two hours and 30 minutes, while flights to Italy from Manchester are in the skies for around 20 minutes longer (fly to Rome from Edinburgh and the average flight time is just over three hours).